Deeroil/ot-harjoitustyo/README.md

   - if empty tile has neighboring empty tiles, they're opened
   - game ends when a mine is clicked
 - user can flag a tile by clicking with right mouse button
-- user wins when all of the tiles with a mine have been flagged
+- user wins when all of the tiles with a mine have been flagged, or all non-mine tiles have been opened
+- sidebar with buttons
+- saves file on quit